iocat/donitui/README.md

 Not yet.
 UNDER CONSIDERATIONS THO.

 ### What front-end technology stack?
-React and Redux framework
+- React and Redux Library.
-Languages include dominant JS, HTML and CSS.
+- Languages include dominant JS, HTML and CSS.